Icenium/bond-content/3-store-in-cloud.md

 }
 loadPhotos();
 ```
-* **f**.
+* **g**.
 Save your app.js and index.html files.
-* **g**.
+* **h**.
 Use a three-finger tap to refresh the app on your device.
-* **h**.
-Use the Add button to take a picture with your device.
+* **i**.
+Click the add button on your device.
+* **j**.
+Put your photography skills to use.
+You've always wanted an artistic picture of your mouse, keyboard, or laptop haven't you?

 <hr data-action="end" />

 The `create()` method uploads a picture to your Backend Services project and the `get()` method retrieves all pictures currently stored there.
 After the upload to Backend Services completes your call to `loadPhotos()` (and subsequently `el.Files.get()`) reloads your list of photos — there's no need to manually append content!
 After you have taken a few pictures, go to the “Files” menu in your Backend Services project to see a list of photos you are storing.

-You can even upload new photos without having to go through your app's UI!
+And that's all there is to it, which is pretty cool if you think about it — you just built a mobile app that takes pictures and stores them in the cloud!